-When you stop taking opiates, you may experience a wide range of mild to severe withdrawal symptoms that include both psychological stress and physical discomfort or pain.
-Withdrawal symptoms can last for several days, typically peaking by the fourth to the seventh day.
-An opiate withdrawal timeline varies depending on the nature of the addiction, the length of use, and the current health of the individual.
+When you stop taking opiates, you may experience a wide range of mild to severe withdrawal symptoms that include psychological stress and physical discomfort or pain.
+Withdrawal symptoms can last for several days, typically peaking from the fourth to the seventh day.
+An opiate withdrawal timeline varies depending on the nature of the addiction, the length of use, and the individual’s current health.

 Withdrawal is the body’s natural reaction to ceased opiate use.
 The body cleans out the drug’s toxins, as well as starts the healing process.
 This is necessary for a person to recover from addiction.
-Without withdrawal, a client cannot start rehab or therapy.
-Let’s take a closer look at the opiate withdrawal timeline so that you can know what to expect.
+Yet, withdrawal can be a very painful process.
+Many who attempt to work through it alone find themselves unable to and end up relapsing.
+This is why finding professional support starting with detox is vital to recovery.
+At Northern Illinois Recovery Center, we can guide people through the opiate withdrawal timeline so that they can know what to expect.
+Doing so will help individuals learn what kinds of treatment programs are available to them.

 Opiate Withdrawal Timeline During Detox